piyushsjsu/CMPE-283-A2/README.md

 16. Now we can perform Assignment 2 on the inner VM.
 Create or copy test.c file from this repo on to you inner VM.

-17. Compile and run A2-test.c to verify the result of CPUID.
+17. Compile and run test.c to verify the result of CPUID.